BassHous3/taggarr/README.md

 ## IMPORTANT & DISCLAIMER

 > [!WARNING]
-> - Currently supporting only English audio as the "correct" dub and Japanese as Original Language.
-Support for other languages will come in the upcoming updates.
->
 > - Currently supporting only Sonarr.
 Support for Radarr will come in the upcoming updates as well.
 > - This project is still in very early stages and can have bugs.
 Currently only tested on Linux.
 > - Coding is only a hobby of mine and I am still learning, use this program at your own discretion.